pdebartol/Santorini/README.md

 java -jar AM10.jar -client -cli
 ```

-To launch the program with the graphical user interface (gui) simple double-click on the jar (on Ubuntu 20.04 first make sure to mark as executable the jar file).
+To launch the program with the graphical user interface (gui), double-click on the jar (on Ubuntu 20.04 first make sure to mark as executable the jar file).
 You can also execute in the terminal:

 ```